Tuition Fee Loan Full-time Undergraduate, EU Students

 Your Notification of Entitlement letter

 If your application is successful we'll send you a Notification of Entitlement letter.
-This letter explains what types student finance you're getting, how much you'll get and when to expect your payments to be made.
+This letter explains what types of student finance you're getting, how much you'll get and when to expect your payments to be made.

 You should always read and keep these letters.
 Make sure you understand your entitlement and what this means to you.